Keyboard shortcuts

 Context

-Cerebro needs to support multiple use cases: CLI usage for building dashboards, library usage for other tools, and OpenCode MCP integration.
+Cerebro needs to support multiple use cases: command-line tool usage for building dashboards, library usage for other tools, OpenCode MCP integration, and an interactive terminal UI for browsing project data.

 Decision

-We will use a Rust workspace with three crates:
+This project uses a Rust workspace with four crates:

-• cerebro-mcp — MCP server for OpenCode integration (binary)
+• cerebro-mcp: MCP server for OpenCode integration, a binary crate

 Consequences